nicksheerin/nick_sheerin/_projects/lunabotics.md

 <img src="../../images/projects/lunabotics/DAVIID_Precomp.png">
 </div>

-This project was a collaboration between 22 students across three degree paths to compete in
+This project was a collaboration between 22 students to compete in an Autonomous mining competition.

-: Dawit Lee, Jared Li, Oludotun Ode, and myself.
-We worked on this final project for ECE 8833: Biomedical Sensing Systems in the Fall of 2017.
-The project entailed us utilizing biomedical instrumentation that could be used to solve a real problem.
-We ended up choosing to create a [“smart lunabotics”](https://youtu.be/maCvKXfcnyE) that could take in certain gestures and display them through an app to communicate effectively with those with certain hearing/speech pathologies.

 ## Overall Summary